Boon Lay MRT station: History

-The station, then named Jurong West, was included in the early plans of the MRT network in May 1982, and would have been built as part of Phase II of the initial MRT system.
-In March 1986, however, the MRT Corporation (MRTC) said the station was shelved due to delays with Housing Development Board's (HDB) development plans for the area.
-The telecommunications cables and antenna farms in the area had to be relocated to facilitate the expansion of Jurong West new town, which was estimated to take six years.
-As the HDB decided to proceed with development plans after an agreement with Telecoms for them to vacate the site, the MRTC decided on 7 August 1987 to construct the station.
+The station, then known as Jurong West, was included in the early plans for the MRT network in May 1982 and was due to be built as part of Phase II of the initial MRT system.
+However, in March 1986, the MRT Corporation (MRTC) announced that construction had been postponed because of delays to the Housing and Development Board's (HDB) development plans for the area.
+Telecommunications cables and antenna facilities had to be relocated before Jurong West New Town could be expanded, a process expected to take six years.
+After the HDB reached an agreement with Telecoms to vacate the site and decided to proceed with the development, the MRTC announced on 7 August 1987 that construction of the station would go ahead.

-The contract for the construction of Boon Lay station and 1.4 km of viaducts was awarded to a joint venture between RSEA International and Hock Lian Seng Engineering in May 1988 for S$34.19 million (US$ million in 2021).
-The last viaduct beam between Boon Lay and Lakeside was laid on 12 August 1989, marking the end of viaduct works for the initial MRT system.
+The contract to build Boon Lay station and 1.4 km of viaducts was awarded in May 1988 to a joint venture between RSEA International and Hock Lian Seng Engineering for S$34.19 million (equivalent to US$ million in 2021).
+On 12 August 1989, the final viaduct beam between Boon Lay and Lakeside stations was installed, marking the completion of all viaduct works for the initial MRT system.
 On 10 March 1990, it was announced that the station would open on 6 July.
-Before the station's opening, the Boon Lay Bus Interchange opened on 1 July to allow more convenient transfers between transport modes.
-The completion of the initial MRT system and the station's opening was celebrated at a ceremony in Westin Stamford at Raffles City.
+Before the station opened, the Boon Lay Bus Interchange began operations on 1 July, allowing passengers to transfer more conveniently between buses and the MRT.
+The completion of the initial MRT system and the opening of the station were celebrated at a ceremony held at the Westin Stamford hotel in Raffles City.

-In 2002, new drop-offs and pick-up points were built at the station as many people were parking or stopping along Jurong West Street 64.
-In 2012, half-height platform screen doors was installed at this station as part of the Land Transport Authority's (LTA) programme to improve safety in MRT stations.
-High-volume low-speed fans were installed above the platforms of the station between 2012 and 2013 as part of a national programme to improve ventaliation at station platforms.
+In 2002, new pick-up and drop-off points were built outside the station after many motorists had been stopping or parking along Jurong West Street 64.
+In 2012, half-height platform screen doors were installed as part of the Land Transport Authority's (LTA) programme to improve safety at MRT stations.
+Between 2012 and 2013, high-volume, low-speed fans were installed above the platforms as part of a nationwide programme to improve ventilation at station platforms.

 Boon Lay Extension

-Plans for an MRT extension to Tuas or the Nanyang Technological University (NTU) was first announced in 1994.
-The 3.8 km Boon Lay MRT Extension (BLE) was finalised in December 2004 to serve increased transport demand in Jurong Industrial Estate.
-Following its completion on 28 February 2009, it was reported that the BLE had relieved crowding at the station as some private bus operators had shifted operations to Joo Koon station.
+Plans to extend the MRT to either Tuas or the Nanyang Technological University (NTU) were first announced in 1994.
+The 3.8 km Boon Lay MRT Extension (BLE) was approved in December 2004 to meet the growing demand for public transport in the Jurong Industrial Estate.
+After the extension opened on 28 February 2009, it was reported that it had reduced overcrowding at Boon Lay station, as some private bus operators had moved their services to Joo Koon station.